python/exceptiongroups/except_star.md

 raising `ExceptionGroup` needs to become `except *T:`, and its body may need to be updated.

-* Libraries that need to support older python versions will not be able to use `except*` or raise `ExceptionGroup`s.
+* Libraries that need to support older Python versions will not be able to use `except*` or raise `ExceptionGroup`s.